Official Demo Flight

 ILS Approach

 Wait until you are aligned with the runway and ensure you are below the glide slope.
-You should be at 3000ft at least 8 miles out of the runway threshol.
+You should be at 3000ft at least 8 miles out of the runway threshold.

 Go to HGD mode to fly straight